FernandoBasso/dev-how-to/javascript/redux-getting-started-abramov/README.md

 The action *must* have a ``type`` property which is not undefined.

-03 Redux: Pure and Impure Functions
+03 Pure and Impure Functions
 -----------------------------------
 [Video Lesson 3](https://egghead.io/lessons/react-redux-pure-and-impure-functions)

 If you accidentaly mutate the state tree, redux cannot detect a change has ocurred.
 Redux compares objects references, not values.

-04 Redux: The Reducer Function
+04 The Reducer Function
 ------------------------------
 [Video Lesson 4](https://egghead.io/lessons/react-redux-the-reducer-function)

 The state mutation needs to be described as a pure function that takes the previous state and the action being dispatched and returns the next state of the application.
 This function is called “the reducer.”

-05 Redux: Writing a Counter Reducer with Tests
+05 Writing a Counter Reducer with Tests
 ----------------------------------------------
 [Video Lesson 5](https://egghead.io/lessons/react-redux-writing-a-counter-reducer-with-tests)